• STORE

 My Pick:

-As is often the case past pick 2 Silent Departure is the best card in the pack.
-Also blue is obviously the best color for loading my 'yard with reanimation targets.
-On the other hand it's not clear how much of a signal the Departure is as three of the missing cards are the rare the flip card and an uncommon.
-The Departure is tempting but my B/W start is strong enough to keep me from wavering.
-I would hope not to switch colors and I'm on track to have enough raw power that I won't want to compromise my mana base by splashing.
+As is often the case past pick 2, Silent Departure is the best card in the pack.
+Also, blue is obviously the best color for loading my ‘yard with reanimation targets.
+On the other hand, it’s not clear how much of a signal the Departure is, as three of the missing cards are the rare, the flip card, and an uncommon.
+The Departure is tempting, but my B/W start is strong enough to keep me from wavering.
+I would hope not to switch colors, and I’m on track to have enough raw power that I won’t want to compromise my mana base by splashing.

 Pack 1 pick 6: